 The Mapbox Maps SDK for Unity can be used to build rich environments from a variety of different types of data, including terrain data, raster map tiles, and vector map tiles, among others.

 The Mapbox terrain-rgb tileset is designed for high resolution elevation visualizations and it is especially well-suited to creating 3D meshes with Unity.
 See the Mesh generation basics example for more information.

 Whether you're using a Mapbox tileset or a custom tileset you created via the Mapbox Uploads API, the Mapbox Maps SDK for Unity can request vector tiles, convert them into game objects or meshes, and render them alongside the rest of your game data.
 See the Slippy map example for more information.

 The Mapbox Maps SDK for Unity can connect your game or application to many of Mapbox's web services APIs, including the Mapbox Vector Tiles API Raster Tiles API, Static Images API, Geocoding API, Directions API, and Map Matching API.
 See the various Playground examples for more information on interacting with Mapbox APIs.

 The Mapbox Maps SDK for Unity works anywhere Unity works, including, desktop, and mobile and coming soon to the web.

 Mobile applications built with our Maps SDK for Unity track usage with monthly active users (MAU).
 This means each device using your app within a month counts as a single MAU.
-All other apps built with Unity are charged by map views.
+All other apps built with Unity are charged by tile requests.
 All types of applications are metered for usage of the Mapbox APIs, like Geocoding and Directions, when they surpass what’s included with the free plan.